sjbennett123/polarlarp/content/background/elysia.md

 Icemoor

-Stonewood: dwarves city with supernatural hardened trees as main form of industry
+Stonewood: Dwarven city with supernatural hardened trees as main form of industry.
+Recently occupied by the brutal Bloody Fist Orcs.

 ## Landmarks